yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

                   scriptLocation: 'scriptPath'
                   scriptPath: './infrastructure/deploy-webapp.ps1'
                   workingDirectory: ./infrastructure
-                  arguments: 'YOUR ABBREVIATION HERE'         # <-- This should be your custom
+                  arguments: 'Your 3 letter abbreviation here'         # <-- This should be your custom
                 env:                       # lowercase three character
                   GITHUB_TOKEN: $(CR_PAT)  # prefix from an earlier exercise.
                                 # ^^^^^^